php-cache/documentation/docs/index.md

 #### Hierachy

 Think of a hierarchy like a file system.
 If you remove a folder "Foo", all items and folders in "Foo" will also be removed.
-A hierachy cache key must start with pipe ("|").
+A hierachy cache key must start with a pipe ("|").

 ```php